physcip/cups_quota/README.md

 This is a small Python script to be used as a deamon to enact printing quotas for CUPS.
 It tracks CUPS' _page_log_ and maintains a SQLite database to store the printed pages for each user.
-Printer access is denied by adding users to a special user group in a remote LDAP directory.
+Printer access is denied by adding users to a special noprinting group in a remote LDAP directory.
+Therefore, user credentials for the LDAP server with permissions to modify group membership must be provided in the configuration file.

 The script handles log rotations properly.
 The timezone information in the log's time information is not currently taken into account.